SierraTran/django-inventory_database/README.md

 ### Haystack and Whoosh

-For database searching, the Haystack search framework has been implemented with the Whoosh backend.
+The Haystack search framework has been implemented with the Whoosh backend for database searching.
 Whoosh is easy to set up and well-suited for small applications, which makes it an ideal choice for this application.

 More info about [Haystack](https://django-haystack.readthedocs.io/en/master/) and [Whoosh](https://whoosh.readthedocs.io/en/latest/)

 ### OpenPyXL

 For writing to Excel files, OpenPyXL is used.
 It is a powerful library that allows for easy manipulation of Excel files in Python.
-This is mainly used for writing item data to an Excel file for purchase orders.
+This is used primarily for writing item data to an Excel file for purchase orders.

 More info about [OpenPyXL](https://openpyxl.readthedocs.io/en/stable/)